How to Connect Your AI Tools to Your Business Apps — Without Writing Code

 Getting Started in 5 Minutes

-Step 2.
-Browse the App Catalog and subscribe to the apps your workflow needs.
-Start with the ones you use most — Slack, your CRM, your project board.
+- Subscribe: Browse the App Catalog and subscribe to the apps your workflow needs.
+Start with the ones you use most — Slack, your CRM, or your project board.

 You have been copying and pasting data between apps and your AI.
 That era is over.